The Dominance and Monopolies Review: United Kingdom

 - adjustment to ensure the statutory cap (10 per cent of worldwide turnover) is not exceeded; and

-The CMA's guidance states that it will generally apply a starting point percentage between 21 and 30 per cent of relevant turnover when considering the most serious abuses of a dominant position.
+The CMA's guidance states that it will generally apply a starting point percentage between 21 per cent and 30 per cent of relevant turnover when considering the most serious abuses of a dominant position.
 Seriousness will be assessed by reference to the nature and extent of the demand for that product, the structure and size of the market, the effect on competitors (and others), the need for deterrence and the damage caused to consumers.

 ii Behavioural remedies

-The CMA and regulators also have the power to impose interim measures.20 Interim measures may be imposed only where the authority has opened a formal investigation (and therefore has 'reasonable suspicion' of an infringement) and considers it necessary to impose interim measures as a matter of urgency for the purposes of preventing significant damage, or to protect the public interest.
+The CMA and regulators also have the power to impose interim measures.40 Interim measures may be imposed only where the authority has opened a formal investigation (and therefore has 'reasonable suspicion' of an infringement) and considers it necessary to impose interim measures as a matter of urgency for the purposes of preventing significant damage, or to protect the public interest.

 The OFT imposed interim measures only once (in 2006), and those measures were subsequently withdrawn.
 The legal threshold for the OFT to impose interim measures was one of 'serious, irreparable damage', whereas the CMA need only show the prospect of 'significant damage'.
 This change in the legal threshold was intended to make it easier for the CMA to impose interim measures in future.
-Until now, parties seeking interim relief have generally found it more effective to apply to the courts.21
+Until now, parties seeking interim relief have generally found it more effective to apply to the courts.41

 iii Structural remedies